 Astral gave the Hiyak their stickiest G.ss rubber, and we were super excited to put it head-to-head against other water shoes to see how well it really stuck.
-Turns out, Astral can make some crazy sticky rubber.
+It turns out that Astral can make some crazy sticky rubber.
 These are among the stickiest shoes we've tested on wet, slick rock and logs.
 This caliber of sticky rubber gives you confidence in wet environments that is absolutely invaluable when you're trying to traverse gnarly terrain.

 Like many other Astral shoes, the tread pattern on the Hiyak is consistent over the entire shoe, and they use razor shipping to enhance grip.
-We aren't convinced that siping really does much, but we like the large surface area this outsole provides - it sticks well to rocks but also sheds mud easily.
+We aren't convinced that siping really does much, but we like the large surface area on this outsole - it sticks well to rocks and easily sheds mud.

 Astral advertises this shoe as avoiding the environmentally harmful neoprene found in most other booties.
 However, many neoprene booties these days are made of limestone-derived (as opposed to petroleum-derived) neoprene, and this shoe still uses what we assume is petroleum-derived nylon for its upper.
 Our testers wished for at least a thin neoprene inner-sock to provide a little warmth.

 The Hiyak is a kayaking-oriented shoe.
 That said, we found it worked well for wading and boulder hopping as well.
-Any shoe with enough comfort and good ground-feel is versatile enough to serve you well in a variety of wet environments.
+Any shoe with enough comfort and good ground feel is versatile enough to serve you well in various wet environments.

-That said, given its high-top and low level of support, we wouldn't recommend the Hiyak as a do-it-all shoe for hiking or other land-focused activities, and it lacks the support and burly protection we usually like to see in a canyoneering shoe.
+That said, given its high-top and low level of support, we wouldn't recommend the Hiyak as a do-it-all shoe for hiking or other land-focused activities.
+It lacks the support and burly protection we usually like to see in a canyoneering shoe.